Air Purifier Filter & Electricity Cost Calculator

 1. Yearly filter replacement cost

-A filter with a lifespan measured in months is converted into how many times it will be replaced per year, then multiplied by the filter price:
+A filter lifespan measured in months is converted into how many replacements you need in a year, and that count is multiplied by the filter price:

 Filter changes per year = 12 ÷ filter lifespan (months)